hamzagilani8/Metaverse/Javascript Excercises/README.md

 • Create at least 10 tests.
 Have at least 5 tests evaluate to True and another 5 tests evaluate to False.

+## Assignment 23
-24. More Conditional Tests: You don’t have to limit the number of tests you create to 10.
+More Conditional Tests: You don’t have to limit the number of tests you create to 10.
 If you want to try more comparisons, write more tests.
 Have at least one True and one False result for each of the following:

 • Tests for equality and inequality with strings